singaround/songbook/songs/Whip-Jamboree.md

 templateKey: song
 title: 'Whip Jamboree'
 published: true
+wordsBy: Traditional
+tuneBy: Traditional
 tags:
   - song
   - coming_home
 date: 2019-03-07T08:05:12.000Z
 ---
 And now my lads be of good cheer\
-For the Irish Coast will soon draw near\
+For the Irish coast will soon draw near\
-And we'll set a course for The Old Cape Clear\
+And we'll set a course for the old Cape Clear\
-Jenny get your Oatcakes done
+Jenny get your oatcakes done

 ***Whip Jamboree, whip Jamboree\
 Oh you pig-tailed sailor hanging down behind\
 Whip Jamboree, Whip Jamboree\
-Jenny get your Oatcakes done***
+Jenny get your oatcakes done***

 And now Cape Clear it is in sight\
 We'll be off Holyhead by tomorrow night\
-And we'll steer a course for The Old Rock Light\
+And we'll steer a course for the Old Rock Light\
-Jenny get your Oatcakes done
+Jenny get your oatcakes done

 ***Whip Jamboree, whip Jamboree...***

 And now m'lads we're off Holyhead\
 No more salt beef or weevily bread\
-One man in the chains for to heave the Lead\
+A man in the chains for to heave the lead\
-Jenny get your Oatcakes done
+Jenny get your oatcakes done

 ***Whip Jamboree, whip Jamboree\
 Oh you pig-tailed sailor hanging down behind\
 Whip Jamboree, Whip Jamboree\
-Jenny get your Oatcakes done***
+Jenny get your oatcakes done***

 And now we're rounding Fort Perch Rock\
 All hammocks lashed and sea-chests locked\
 We'll haul her into Waterloo Dock\
-Jenny get your Oatcakes done
+Jenny get your oatcakes done

 ***Whip Jamboree, whip Jamboree...***

 And now my lads we're all in dock\
-We'll be off to Dan Lowry's on The Spot\
+We'll be off to Dan Lowry's on the spot\
-And there we'll sup from a **Big Pint Pot!**\
+And there we'll sup from a **big pint pot!**\
-Jenny get your Oatcakes done
+Jenny get your oatcakes done